 Git vs Working Directory — what exactly is the difference?

-Fortunately, this blog clarifies the main difference between the two most popularly used coding directories.
+By the end of this article, you will understand the main difference between the two most popularly used coding directories.

 Without any further ado, let’s dive straight in.